Our suggestions on how to use SwipedOn for the GDPR

 Under the GDPR, appropriate technical measures shall be taken against unauthorised access to personal data.

-We've added Privacy Settings that can disable the default display visitor name matches (auto-suggest) feature on the iPad.
-This mitigates any situation where a visitor with the same or similar name is exposed to other visitors personal data.
+We've added Privacy Settings that can disable the default display visitor name matches (auto-suggest) feature on the iPad or Android tablet.
+This mitigates any situation where a visitor with the same or similar name is exposed to other visitors' personal data.

-Our iPad UI handles the auto-suggest being turned off to improve the overall ease of use.
+Our iPad and Android tablet app UI handle the auto-suggest being turned off to improve the overall ease of use.

-We've adjusted our iPad search to limit the results it returns in line with GDPR best practice.
+We've adjusted our iPad and Android tablet app search to limit the results it returns in line with GDPR best practices.

 Our suggested SwipedOn account set up for the GDPR